Getting insights on publication analytics performance

 The amount of Opens reported in Publitas is expected to be greater than the amount of Sessions reported in Google Analytics.

 Google Analytics relies on cookies to track data, which means it won't be able to track if cookies are blocked by the browser.
-Publitas does not rely on cookies which means it is less likely to be blocked.

 Also, Google Analytics can record multiple publications in a single session, where Publitas records an Open-event every time a publication loads.